by Auburn Student and Collegiate Hotel Intern, Abbey Crank

 - Rushing a sorority?
 Auburn does not have sorority houses.
 Instead, each sorority has their own specific dorm within The Village housing area.
 Rush happens before school starts, so getting to rush parties and meeting new friends is so much easier when you live on campus.

 - Food hubs are all around campus.
-From Chick-fil-A to the Wellness Kitchen, there will always be something steps away from your dorm room.
+From Chick-fil-A to the Edge Dining Hall, there will always be something steps away from your dorm room.

 INTERN INSIGHT: If you’re a freshman, be sure to add the Grubhub app where you can attach your Tiger Dining dollars and order food ahead.
 When you only have 15 minutes in between classes, this will be a lifesaver.

-Read more about Auburn University’s on-campus housing options at the AU Housing’s website.
+Read more about Auburn University’s on-campus housing options and tours at the AU Housing’s website.

 While there are many advantages to on-campus housing, living off campus also has its perks: